pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 access to the namespace created for that workshop instance.
 - `ingress_domain` is the host domain under which host names can be created when creating ingress routes.
-- `ingress_protocol` is the protocol (http/https) that is used for ingress routes which are created for workshops.
+- `ingress_protocol` is the protocol (http/https) used for ingress routes created for workshops.

 The syntax for referencing one of the parameters is `$(parameter_name)`.